-Subsection (d) creates personal jurisdiction over the agent.
-This subsection is not a choice of law rule.

-Subsection (e) notes that law other than this Act governs internal delegation.
-Section 5 of UMIFA (1972) included internal delegation as well as external delegation, due to a concern at that time that trust law concepts might govern internal delegation in nonprofit corporations.
-With the widespread adoption of nonprofit corporation statutes, that concern no longer exists.
-The decision not to address internal delegation in UMIFA (200-) does not suggest that a governing board of a nonprofit corporation cannot delegate to committees, officers, or employees.
-Rather, a nonprofit corporation must look to other law, typically a nonprofit corporation statute, for the rules governing internal delegation.

-SECTION 6.
-RELEASE OR MODIFICATION OF RESTRICTIONS ON

-MANAGEMENT, INVESTMENT, OR PURPOSE.

-- (a) In this section, "institutional fund" includes each fund of two or moreinstitutional funds collectively managed. - (b) With the donor's consent in a record, an institution may release, in whole or in part, a restriction contained in a gift instrument on the management, investment or purpose of an institutional fund.
-A release may not allow a fund to be used for a purpose other than a charitable purpose of the institution.
+1 2 Subsection (d) creates personal jurisdiction over the agent.
+This subsection is not a choice 3 of law rule.
+4 5 Subsection (e) notes that law other than this Act governs internal delegation.
+Section 5 of 6 UMIFA (1972) included internal delegation as well as external delegation, due to a concern at 7 that time that trust law concepts might govern internal delegation in nonprofit corporations.
+With 8 the widespread adoption of nonprofit corporation statutes, that concern no longer exists.
+The 9 decision not to address internal delegation in UMIFA (200-) does not suggest that a governing 10 board of a nonprofit corporation cannot delegate to committees, officers, or employees.
+Rather, a nonprofit corporation must look to other law, typically a nonprofit corporation statute, for the 11 12 rules governing internal delegation.
+13 SECTION 6.
+RELEASE OR MODIFICATION OF RESTRICTIONS ON 14 MANAGEMENT, USE OR INVESTMENT OR PURPOSE.
+15 (a) For purposes of In this section, "institutional fund" includes each fund a fund 16 that is one of two or more institutional funds collectively managed.
+17 (b) With the donor's consent of the donor in a record, an institution may release, 18 in whole or in part, a restriction-imposed by contained in a gift instrument on the use or 19 management, investment, or purpose of an institutional fund.
+A release may not allow a fund to 20 be used for a purpose other than a charitable purpose of the institution.
+21 (c) If an institution cannot obtain consent of a donor in a record by reason of the 22 donor's death, disability, unavailability, or impossibility of identification, the institution may 23 apply to the [appropriate court] for release of a restriction imposed by a gift instrument on the 24 use or investment of an institutional fund.
+The institution shall notify the [Attorney General], 25 who must be given an opportunity to be heard.
+If the court finds that the restriction is [obsolete, inappropriate or impracticable] [unlawful, impracticable, impossible to achieve, or wasteful,] the court may release the restriction, in whole or in part.

+(d) This section does not limit the application of the doctrine of cy pres, except